rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{offline_transfer}
 \end{figure}

-The finality proposal block includes notes a list of hashes that point to transactions from Bob.
+The finality proposal block includes a list of hashes that reference transactions from Bob.
 Together with this block for the validator to sign, Alice will send all of Bobs blocks from the last transaction to validate to the last block the validator knows about.
 The way for Alice to determine what information